Working with matched portions

 # without capture groups

-# with single capture group
+# with a single capture group

 # multiple capture groups